 MorningHue

-A vivid light color theme for VS Code, Vim, xterm, and tmux.
-Designed for brightly-lit environments with WCAG-verified contrast ratios.
+A vivid light color theme for VS Code, Vim, iTerm2, and tmux.
+Warm off-white background, WCAG-verified contrast ratios, and research-backed design for brightly-lit environments.

 Color Palette